jeguzzi/coppeliasim-aseba/README.md

 ThymioSuite should be already running when the command executes (i.e., when the simulation launches).

 If anybody know what could cause the `PolicyDenied` error, let me know.
-Note that:
-- the same registration is accepted when execute in a different executable.
-- except when it is installed in the same directory as the CoppeliaSim executable.
+Note that the same registration is accepted when executed in a different executable, except when this executable is installed in the same directory as the CoppeliaSim executable.